 As busy as residency can be, we make time to have fun.
 Feel the wind in your hair while sailing along the Inner Harbor in our Annual Fall Sailing Regatta.
 Prime your pinchers at the Crab Feast Kick-Off.
 Unwind with some friendly competition at duckpin bowling or LaserTag after the in-service exam.
-Socialize with your fellow residents and staff at “First Tuesdays,” aka Wing Night, at Camden Pub.
+Socialize with your fellow residents and staff at our weekly get-togethers.
 Indulge yourself at the department's elegant holiday party at one of the best seafood restaurants in the city.
 Catch a fly ball at the Orientation Baltimore Orioles game.
 Gear up with 5000 other runners (and our super-fit colleagues) for the scenic Cherry Blossom 10-mile Race held in Washington, DC, in the spring.
-Or bring it to one of our golf outings or poker nights.
 Float on an inner tube or go white water rafting down the Shenandoah River in nearby Harpers Ferry, West Virginia.
-Ladies, join other women in EM for monthly dinners and outings to network and socialize.

 One thing that’s great about Baltimore is its mix of bars.

 There are plenty of places representing the dirty but lovable dive bar, the comfy little Irish pub, the trendy bar (for those nights you feel like shedding the scrubs and actually looking presentable), the $1 beer and karaoke bar, the wine bar, the local brewery, the hard core rock band venue, and the “How did I end up on spring break in November?” bar (see PowerPlant for a high density of that one).
 You’ve also got the dueling piano bar, which is always a good time, especially if you and few friends share a 76-oz mixed drink bucket (just make sure they’re good friends―it’s hard to keep track of all those straws).